This article explains the server-side implementation of the LoadBalancing application.

 - keep and update a list of available rooms for clients in the "Lobby".

 - find rooms (random or by name) for clients and forward the game server address to them.

 - host the game rooms.
 They run a slightly modified version of the "Lite application" for this purpose.

 - regularly report their current work load and the list of their games to the Master Server.

 - No virtual Applications.
 Only one game logic is running per LB instance.
-The AppId in operation Authorize is ignored.
+The AppId parameter in operation Authenticate is ignored.

-- No player separation by "game version" parameters.
-This is part if the virtual apps.
+- No player separation by AppVersion parameter.
+This is part of the virtual apps also.

 The workflow from a client side perspective is quite simple as well:

 Clients connect to the Master Server, where they can join the lobby and retrieve a list of open games.